Frequently asked questions for business

 Early Termination Fees may apply if you want to end your contract before your Fixed Term Period end date.

 - Easy Fix and New Start and Freedom for business - there are no termination fees.
-If you are on our Easy Fix tariff you are free to transfer your supply to another supplier at any time, so long as you give 30 days' notice, agree an up-to-date meter reading and clear any outstanding balance.
+You can leave at any time as long as you provide an up-to-date meter reading and clear any outstanding balance.

 - Fixed Term contracts - We may charge an Early Termination fee.
 This is worked out by applying a charge per kWh to your estimated annual consumption in our system.
 This is then multiplied by your total agreed Fixed Term Period (whole years).
 Details of how this is calculated are set out in clause 6.4 of your Terms and Conditions.